 Hanseatic Inspiration is fitted with modern environmental-friendly technologies and equipment.
 The vessel's hull shape is optimised to reduce fuel consumption and the overall bunker consumption.
 The ship has SCR catalytic converter, reducing NOx emissions by nearly 95%.
 The ship's propulsion features a PROMAS rudder with specially-designed propeller that helps reducing fuel consumption and lowers emissions.
 A special polar equipment are the ice detectors - thermal imaging technology with infrared cameras.
 Cold ironing (shore-to-ship power capabilities) are also available.

 Cruise itinerary program

 MS Hanseatic Inspiration itinerary program is based on cruise expeditions to Polar destinations (Arctic and Antarctica), as well as tropical destinations like the South Seas and Amazon remaining on the itinerary.

 In addition to polar itineraries, the ship also operates on voyages visiting Amazon River, Chilean Fjords, Azores Islands, Cape Verde Islands.
 Itinerary durations range between 4-day Frisian Islands (aka Wadden Islands, in North Sea, Europe) to 20-day Antarctica.

 During the inaugural cruise season, the ship will also visit the Great Lakes.

-MS Hanseatic Inspiration accommodates up to 230 passengers (up to 199 on Antarctic expeditions) in a total of 120 cabins.
+MS Hanseatic Inspiration accommodates up to 230 passengers (up to 199 on Antarctic expeditions) in a total of 120 cabins in 10 categories.

 Dining options - Food & Drinks